indygreg/PyOxidizer/docs/packaging_creating_projects.rst

    # Create a new Rust project for your application in ~/src/myapp.
    $ pyoxidizer init-rust-project ~/src/myapp

-The auto-generated configuration file and Rust project will alunch a Python REPL by default.
+The auto-generated configuration file and Rust project will launch a Python REPL by default.
 And the ``pyoxidizer`` executable will look in the current directory for a ``pyoxidizer.bzl`` configuration file.
 Let's test that the new configuration file or project works::